pdeljanov/Symphonia/symphonia-codec-aac/README.md

 ## Attribution

 Symphonia's AAC decoder was ported and relicensed from the [NihAV](https://nihav.org/) project with permission from the original author, Kostya Shishkov.
+The first commit with the original decoder is `3aeeb22`.

 ## License